 DCF's Division of Children's System of Care, CSOC, (formerly the Division of Child Behavioral Health Services) serves children and adolescents with emotional and behavioral health care challenges and their families; and children with developmental and intellectual disabilities and their families.
 CSOC is committed to providing these services based on the needs of the child and family in a family-centered, community-based environment.

-Visit PerformCare's Website for additional information for system of care providers.
+Visit website for additional information for system of care providers.

 Frequently Asked Questions and Scenarios Regarding 14 Day Plans/Court Involved Youth

-Children’s System of Care (CSOC) has lifted the current moratorium on enrolling new agencies, medical/mental health practices, or individuals seeking to become enrolled by Medicaid as providers of Intensive In-Community (IIC) Mental Health Rehabilitative Services for children, youth and young adults.
+The Children’s System of Care (CSOC) is presently enrolling new agencies, medical/mental health practices, or individuals seeking to become enrolled by Medicaid as providers of Intensive In-Community (IIC) Mental Health Rehabilitative Services for children, youth and young adults.

 Applicants seeking to become enrolled as Medicaid providers of IIC services must submit an original, completed provider application packet (copies will not be accepted) to the following address via U.S. mail.